Geetha63/MS-Teams-Scripts/TeamsLicenseStatusForEachTenantUser/README.md

 #### Description:

-This script will check the user license.
-After script execution Teacher license users will be assigned with “Education Teacher”.Student license users assigned with  “Education_SecondaryStudent” policy packages.
+This script will check each Tenant user license.
+In license script will check Teams subscription of any one license.
+If it is in disabled mode script will enable.
+If user don’t have any of teams license it will print the user name in output file.

 ##### Prerequisites: